/* Scenario metadata

 <<link "D. Key the mic: 'Chicago Center, Skylane seven-three-five Golf Hotel, lost my primary attitude indicator, partial panel, request.'
 Radio first, then Connie."
 "Dec2D">><</link>>

 </div>You say "Yeah, just a little glitch" without looking at her, because you're scanning the SAM, re-trimming, and trying to think.
 Connie goes quiet.
-You pilot the airplane.
-Your scan is working.
-The SAM is steady.
-The magenta line is still tracking to KBUU.
+She is not stupid.
+She watches you not look at her, and her hands fold around the paperback.

 <<goto "Dec3">>"The attitude indicator on the main screen just failed," you say, and you hear your own voice come out steady.
-"I have a backup — it's flying fine.
+"I have a backup, and it's flying fine.
 I'm going to talk to ATC now and figure out what we're doing."

 Connie puts the book down.
 "Okay.
 I'm good.
 Tell me if you need me to do something."